 Medicare Revenue Risk Adjustment: Based on member encounter data that we submit to CMS our Medicare premiums are subject to retroactive adjustment for both member risk scores and member pharmacy cost experience for up to two years after the original year of service.
 This adjustment takes into account the acuity of each member's medical needs relative to what was anticipated when premiums were originally set for that member.
 In the event that a member requires less acute medical care than was anticipated by the original premium amount, CMS may recover premium from us.
 In the event that a member requires more acute medical care than was anticipated by the original premium amount, CMS may pay us additional retroactive premium.
 A similar retroactive reconciliation is undertaken by CMS for our Medicare members' pharmacy utilization.
-We estimate the amount of Medicare revenue that will ultimately be realized for the periods presented based on our knowledge of our members' heath care utilization patterns and expenses we have recorded a net receivable of approximately \$13.4 million and \$5.0 million for anticipated Medicare risk adjustment premiums as of June 30, 2012, and December 31, 2011, respectively.
+We estimate the amount of Medicare revenue that will ultimately be realized for the periods presented based on our knowledge of our members' heath care utilization patterns and CMS practices.
+Based on our knowledge of member health care utilization patterns and expenses we have recorded a net receivable of approximately \$1.7 million and \$5.0 million for anticipated Medicare risk adjustment premiums as of September 30, 2012, and December 31, 2011, respectively.